MateuszJanduraUszu/mjmem/docs/reference/pool_allocator/pool_allocator.md

 ## Remarks

 The allocator operates on a user-provided preallocated memory block stored in the associated resource.
-It employs a sorted doubly-linked list of free blocks to store information about available blocks.
+It employs a sorted singly-linked list of free blocks to store information about available blocks.

 ## Requirements